Persian Roast Lamb Recipe (with Pomegranate Molasses)

 Liquid Saffron is an indispensable kitchen ingredient in the Persian kitchen, but perfect for all cuisines – this is liquid gold!

-When you only soak the saffron in water (as called for in most cuisines), you are not utilising everything that this potent ingredient has to offer.
+When you only soak the saffron in water, you are not utilising everything that this potent ingredient has to offer.
 You get the aroma, the flavour and the colour but the very substance of the saffron, to me, remains elusive when you leave it whole.

 I show you how to do it in the video.